AdobeDocs/workfront.en/help/manage-work/requests/create-requests/create-submit-requests.md

 >[!NOTE]
 >
->HTML formatting is stripped when the request enters `Workfront`, but signatures and existing Reply-to thread contents are not stripped and appear in the request description.
+>HTML formatting is stripped when the request enters Workfront, but signatures and existing Reply-to thread contents are not stripped and appear in the request description.

 For information about how to enable a Request Queue to receive requests through email, see [Enable users to email an issue into a Request Queue project](../../../manage-work/requests/create-requests/enable-email-issues-into-projects.md).